ChandanYdv0402/PasswordManager/README.md

 # PasswordManager
-A website to store and manager passwords
+A website to store and manage passwords